cosmos/ibc/spec/core/ics-003-connection-semantics/README.md

 The consensus state can only be updated as allowed by the `updateConsensusState` function defined by the consensus protocol chosen when the connection is established.

-## Example Implementation

-Coming soon.

-## Other Implementations
+## Example Implementations

-Coming soon.
+- Implementation of ICS 03 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).
+- Implementation of ICS 03 in Rust can be found in [ibc-rs repository](https://github.com/cosmos/ibc-rs).

 ## History